The postponement of two events this week due to the ‘beast from the east’ at least has given us time to update the blog.

 As spring arrives the work load will increase and Peter has met with Community Payback to get offenders back on track with useful work in the outdoors (maybe some will enjoy the work and come back as volunteers).
 We also look forward to corporate groups from York Cares, especially once the Himalayan Balsam starts to peek through.
 We are planting wildflowers along the verges, and controlling the Himalayan Balsam will give them a fighting chance.

 Volunteers love to scythe – less noisy and smelly than strimmers and better for the environment – and Sustrans are offering training in the safe use of scythes.
-Phil will work closely with the Sustrans Greener Greenways ecologist to agree a joint management plan that will guide this summer’s programme.
-Discussion are under way with Askham Bryan agricultural college for them to help improve the northern-most entrance to the path which is close to their campus.
+Phil will work closely with the Sustrans Greener Greenways ecologist to agree on a joint management plan that will guide this summer’s programme.
+Discussions are under way with Askham Bryan agricultural college for them to help improve the northern-most entrance to the path which is close to their campus.

 The local history aspect of the project is progressing strongly too.
-Each of the specialist area research groups has a convenor and we have scoped the likely sources of information that we will need to investigate.
+Each of the specialist area research groups has a convener, and we have scoped the likely sources of information that we will need to investigate.
 The website already has a wealth of interesting material and will offer a framework for much more to come.
 We have identified and met up with a number of rail enthusiasts prepared to share their personal archive material and have visited the Coal Mining Museum to meet their librarian and social history staff.
 Peter has spoken to meetings of the Old Selebrians and Selby Civic Society and has developed links with the Abbots Staith museum.

-The scale of the work envisaged is such that it goes beyond the capacity of local history groups and local volunteers and we have formed links with the volunteering arms of the local Higher Education establishments.
+The scale of the work envisaged is such that it goes beyond the capacity of local history groups and local volunteers, and we have thus formed links with the volunteering arms of the local Higher Education establishments.
 Both internships and placements are on offer and we already have been approached by history and ecology students eager to take part.
-Graduate students at York College have already completed artwork we have commissioned to be located on the greenway and we are erecting boards to create an outdoor art gallery for temporary exhibitions from local residents, schools and groups.
+Graduate students at York College have already completed artwork we have commissioned to be located on the greenway, and we are erecting boards to create an outdoor art gallery for temporary exhibitions from local residents, schools and groups.

-The summer term schools programme will feature artwork and Bike Belles have been commissioned to arrange a Wicker Sculpture programme while Phil will be getting the children to decorate timber discs or pebbles to be displayed along the path.
+The summer term schools programme will feature artwork and Bike Belles have been commissioned to arrange a Wicker Sculpture programme, while Phil will be getting the children to decorate timber discs or pebbles to be displayed along the path.

-Other project under development include a walking dramatization of the themes of the project, a verbatim dramatization by York University drama students of a selection of the oral histories they will collect, a visit to York University’s ‘Astrocampus’ and a history-based led bike ride as part of York University’s Festival of Ideas.
+Other projects under development include a walking dramatization of the themes of the project, a verbatim dramatization by York University drama students of a selection of the oral histories they will collect, a visit to York University’s ‘Astrocampus’ and a history-based led bike ride as part of York University’s Festival of Ideas.